Kronk’s Spinach Puffs from The Emperor’s New Groove

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

-Packed with cheesy spinach and wrapped in a flaky puff pastry – these puffs may not turn you into a llama but they will certainly help you find your groove.
+Packed with cheesy spinach and wrapped in flaky puff pastry—these puffs may not turn you into a llama, but they’ll definitely help you find your groove.

-One of my favorite childhood movies, The Emperor’s New Groove (2000) was an instant hit with me and my other ten-year-old friends and quotes from it remain in my vernacular even two decades later.
+One of my favorite childhood movies, The Emperor’s New Groove (2000), was an instant hit with me and my other ten-year-old friends, and quotes from it remain in my vernacular even two decades later.
+Between these spinach puffs and the hot-and-crispy pillbug, the staying power of this movie still stands to this day.

-While at the time it didn’t recieve much critical acclaim at the time, it went on to be a cult classic for animated-movie Disney nerds and comedy-buffs alike.
+While at the time it didn’t recieve much critical acclaim at the time, it went on to become a cult classic for Disney nerds and comedy buffs alike.

-One of the most iconic scenes in the movie happens when Kronk and Yzma attempt to poison Kuzco – however unsuccessfully.
-Kronk is interrupted from the poisoning process when his spinach puffs start burning, causing him to run off and then forget which drink he had already poisoned.
+One of the most iconic scenes in the movie happens when Kronk and Yzma attempt to poison Kuzco—though not very successfully.
+Kronk is hilariously interrupted from the poisoning process when his spinach puffs start burning, causing him to run off and then forget which drink he had already poisoned.

 Yzma : So, is everything ready for tonight?